 Historic Jackson Hill was the location of Fort Norton, an earthen fortification system which defended Rome during the Civil War.
-During the Great Depression, the area was redeveloped by the Works Progress Administration, which included the Rome Civic Center, an amphitheater (now the Labyrinth of Rome), several rock bridges and more.
+During the Great Depression, the area was redeveloped by the Works Progress Administration, which included the Rome Civic Center, rock bridges and an amphitheater (now the Labyrinth of Rome).

 Winding trails provide a quiet getaway just blocks from Downtown Rome.

 Outdoor exhibits include the Boswell Cabin Trailhead, a cotton gin, replicas of Civil War-era cannons, the Noble Brothers Foundry Lathe and a Corliss Steam Engine.